Bill Mumy: Music

 Mumy plays the banjo, bass, guitar, harmonica, keyboards, mandolin, and percussion.
 His various musical credits include songs he has written and recorded with America, performed on tour with Shaun Cassidy, and played with Rick Springfield's band in the film Hard to Hold.
 He created the band The Be Five with other Babylon 5 actors.

 He and Marta Kristen performed "Sloop John B" in the Lost in Space S3E14 episode Castles In Space.

+At age 16, he formed a novelty act with childhood friend Robert Haimer that became Barnes and Barnes.
+Their song "Fish Heads" gained popularity after appearing on Barret Hansen’s Dr. Demento radio show.
+A video, directed by and featuring actor Bill Paxton, made MTV in the channel’s infancy.

-Mumy has released a number of solo CDs, including Dying to Be Heard, In the Current, Pandora's Box, After Dreams Come True, Los Angeles Times and Ghosts, as well as nine albums with music partner Robert Haimer as Barnes and Barnes.
-Their most famous hit is the song "Fish Heads", which Rolling Stone named one of the top 100 videos of all time.
+Mumy has released a number of solo CDs, including Dying to Be Heard, In the Current, Pandora's Box, After Dreams Come True, Los Angeles Times and Ghosts.

 He also performs with the Jenerators, a blues-rock band based in Los Angeles featuring Tom Hebenstreit on vocals, electric guitars, and keyboards; Mumy on vocals, acoustic and electric guitars, harmonica, keyboards and percussion; Gary Stockdale on vocals and bass; Miguel Ferrer on vocals, percussion and drums; David Jolliffe on guitar, percussion and vocals; and Chris Ross on drums and percussion.
 Additionally, Mumy released a Byrds tribute song, "When Roger Was Jim" (2012).
 In 2017, along with John Cowsill (The Cowsills) and Vicki Peterson (The Bangles) he founded the Action Skulls.
 Their first CD, Angels Hear, which also included posthumous contributions from the bassist Rick Rosas, was released on September 27, 2017.

 Mumy produces and hosts The Real Good Radio Hour, a weekly series on KSAV Internet Radio focusing on various styles of music and the artists who pioneered them.